Jedeo/Static-Comp-Challenge/README.md

 This project used JavaScript, HTML, and CSS primarily.
 Additional technologies learned specifically for this project included Webpack, and Chart.js

 ## Contributors
-This project was built by a group of three Front End Engineering students at Turing School of Software and Design:
 - [Jedeo Manirikumwenatwe](https://github.com/Jedeo)